Mildywot/SongPi/README.md

 ### 2. Run the Setup Script

 Double click '1st time setup.bat' and let the script run until it finishes, if you get an error then try run it again I reckon.
-The script creates a virtual environment in the current folder and installs four Python packages (pyaudio, shazamio, requests, and pillow screeninfo) using pip install.
+The script creates a virtual environment in Files\venv within your current folder, then installs four Python packages (pyaudio, shazamio, requests, and pillow screeninfo) using pip install.

 ***Once you've done the above setup the first time, you can just click the Start.bat file next time you want to run the program***